 - 1. Position the lower EMI shield over the bottom of the unit so that the holes (for the IR board and the LED) in the shield are properly aligned. - 2.
 Press the sticky, edge of the EMI shield onto the bottom side of the display panel.
 The crease in the EMI shield should align with the edge of the panel. - 3.
 Fold down the EMI shield and press it firmly over the bottom edge of the rear housing.
 Use a black stick to rub out any air bubbles and ensure that the EMI shield adheres firmly and without wrinkles along all edges.

-- 4. Make sure the memory eject levers are in the closed position as shown above.

-- 5. Replace the front bezel.

-- 6. Replace the access door.
+- 4. Replace the front bezel. - 5.
+Replace the access door.

 The only tool required for this procedure is a Torx T6 screwdriver.

 - Access door

 - Front bezel

 - Lower EMI shield

 Removing the IR Board